ThomasMertes/seed7/read_me.txt

     The Seed7 package contains the Seed7 interpreter in source besides documentation files, include files and program examples.
-The following subdirectorys exist:
+The following subdirectories exist:

     src    The source of the interpreter
     prg    Program examples